ryjones/rl-report/main/fabric-samples-repolinter-report.md

 - `asset-transfer-private-data/chaincode-go/main.go`: The first 7 lines do not contain the pattern(s): Copyright.
 - `asset-transfer-secured-agreement/chaincode-go/asset_transfer.go`: The first 7 lines do not contain the pattern(s): Copyright.
 - `asset-transfer-secured-agreement/chaincode-go/asset_transfer_queries.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `auction-dutch/chaincode-go/smartContract.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `auction-dutch/chaincode-go-auditor/smartContract.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `auction-simple/chaincode-go/smartContract.go`: The first 7 lines do not contain the pattern(s): Copyright.
-- `auction/chaincode-go/smartContract.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `token-erc-1155/chaincode-go/erc1155.go`: The first 7 lines do not contain the pattern(s): Copyright.
 - `token-erc-20/chaincode-go/token_erc_20.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `token-erc-721/chaincode-go/main.go`: The first 7 lines do not contain the pattern(s): Copyright.
 - `token-utxo/chaincode-go/token_utxo.go`: The first 7 lines do not contain the pattern(s): Copyright.
 - `asset-transfer-abac/chaincode-go/smart-contract/abac.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `asset-transfer-basic/chaincode-go/chaincode/smartcontract.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `asset-transfer-basic/chaincode-go/chaincode/smartcontract_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `auction-dutch/chaincode-go/smart-contract/auction.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `auction-dutch/chaincode-go/smart-contract/auctionQueries.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `auction-dutch/chaincode-go/smart-contract/utils.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `auction-dutch/chaincode-go-auditor/smart-contract/auction.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `auction-dutch/chaincode-go-auditor/smart-contract/auctionQueries.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `auction-dutch/chaincode-go-auditor/smart-contract/utils.go`: The first 7 lines do not contain the pattern(s): Copyright.
-- `auction/chaincode-go/smart-contract/auction.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `auction-simple/chaincode-go/smart-contract/auction.go`: The first 7 lines do not contain the pattern(s): Copyright.
-- `auction/chaincode-go/smart-contract/auctionQueries.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `auction-simple/chaincode-go/smart-contract/auctionQueries.go`: The first 7 lines do not contain the pattern(s): Copyright.
-- `auction/chaincode-go/smart-contract/utils.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `auction-simple/chaincode-go/smart-contract/utils.go`: The first 7 lines do not contain the pattern(s): Copyright.
 - `chaincode/fabcar/external/fabcar.go`: The first 7 lines do not contain the pattern(s): Copyright.
 - `chaincode/fabcar/go/fabcar.go`: The first 7 lines do not contain the pattern(s): Copyright.
 - `chaincode/marbles02/go/marbles_chaincode.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `token-erc-1155/chaincode-go/chaincode/contract.go`: The first 7 lines do not contain the pattern(s): Copyright.
 - `token-erc-20/chaincode-go/chaincode/token_contract.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `token-erc-721/chaincode-go/chaincode/erc721-contract.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `token-erc-721/chaincode-go/chaincode/erc721-contract_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `token-erc-721/chaincode-go/chaincode/erc721.go`: The first 7 lines do not contain the pattern(s): Copyright.
 - `token-utxo/chaincode-go/chaincode/token_contract.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `asset-transfer-basic/chaincode-go/chaincode/mocks/chaincodestub.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `asset-transfer-basic/chaincode-go/chaincode/mocks/statequeryiterator.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `asset-transfer-basic/chaincode-go/chaincode/mocks/transaction.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `asset-transfer-private-data/chaincode-go/chaincode/mocks/chaincodestub.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `asset-transfer-private-data/chaincode-go/chaincode/mocks/clientIdentity.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `asset-transfer-private-data/chaincode-go/chaincode/mocks/statequeryiterator.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `asset-transfer-private-data/chaincode-go/chaincode/mocks/transaction.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `commercial-paper/organization/digibank/contract-go/main.go`: The first 7 lines do not contain the pattern(s): Copyright.
 - `commercial-paper/organization/magnetocorp/contract-go/main.go`: The first 7 lines do not contain the pattern(s): Copyright.
 - `commercial-paper/organization/digibank/contract-go/commercial-paper/paper.go`: The first 7 lines do not contain the pattern(s): Copyright.